 Many species of birds are drawn to these areas either as staging areas for shorebirds during migration such as black-bellied plovers, western grebes, and waterfowl can be seen in the spring and fall.
 Even populations of endangered and vulnerable species still frequent these areas with sightings of long-billed curlew and burrowing owl.
 When visiting, keep your eyes open to hopefully catch a glimpse!

 Marvel at the Brooks Aqueduct

 What’s an aqueduct, you ask?
 Essentially it’s an overland bridge to transport water, whose basic structure actually dates back to ancient Roman times.
-The Brooks Aqueduct doesn’t go back quite that far, of course, but was built in 1912.
-Once you see this incredible, enormous structure you will see why it was a feat of engineering whose use spanned thousands of years.
+The Brooks Aqueduct doesn’t go back quite that far, of course, but it was built in 1912.
+Once you see this incredible, enormous structure, you will see why it was a feat of engineering whose use spanned thousands of years.
 Not only that, but it is a beautiful location for a picnic and scenic walk and to learn more about this National and Provincial historic site.

 The Brooks Aqueduct is just a short drive south of Brooks.
 There is no admission fee to this site and is always open to the public for a self-guided experience.

 Not only is the dam a beautiful viewpoint it is a deeply important structure for all of the farmers and communities in the area.
 The EID (Eastern Irrigation District) offers a tour of the Bassano Dam that is utterly fascinating.